Publication history of Dick Grayson: Teen Titans

-1964s The Brave and the Bold #54 introduces a junior version of the Justice League of America (an all-star superhero team of which Batman was a part).
-This team is led by the modern-day Robin, residing on Earth-One, who was joined by two other teenage sidekicks: Aqualad (the sidekick of Aquaman) and Kid Flash (the sidekick of the Flash), to stop the menace of Mr. Twister.
+The 1964 comic The Brave and the Bold #54 introduces a junior version of the Justice League of America (an all-star superhero team of which Batman was a part).
+This team is led by the modern-day Robin, residing on Earth-One, who was joined by two other teenage sidekicks: Aqualad (the sidekick of Aquaman) and Kid Flash (the sidekick of the Flash), to stop Mister Twister.
+Later, the three sidekicks join forces with Speedy and Wonder Girl to form the Teen Titans, with Robin becoming the team's leader.

-Later, the three sidekicks join forces with Speedy and Wonder Girl in order to free their mentors in the JLA from mind-controlled thrall.
-They decide to become a real team: the Teen Titans.
-By virtue of the tactical skills gleaned from Batman, Robin is swiftly recognized as leader before the Titans disband some years later.

-In 1969, still in the Pre-Crisis continuity, writer Dennis O'Neil and artist Neal Adams return Batman to his darker roots.
-One part of this effort is writing Robin out of the series by sending Dick Grayson to the Hudson University and into a separate strip in the back of Detective Comics.
-The by-now Teen Wonder appears only sporadically in Batman stories of the 1970s.
+In 1969, writer Dennis O'Neil and artist Neal Adams return Batman to his darker roots.
+One part of this effort is writing Robin out of the series by sending Dick Grayson to Hudson University and into a separate strip in the back of Detective Comics.
+As a result, he appears only sporadically in Batman stories of the 1970s.

-In 1980, Grayson once again takes up the role of leader of the Teen Titans, now featured in the monthly series The New Teen Titans, which became one of DC Comics' most beloved series of the era.
+In 1980, Grayson once again takes up the role of leader of the Teen Titans, now featured in the monthly series The New Teen Titans.